sybrew/the-seo-framework/readme.txt

 		* TODO Auto-update patch (lookup 'WP 5.5')
 		* TODO Core sitemaps patch (lookup 'WP 5.5')
 * **Changed:**
-	* TODO The styled optimized sitemap now has its content centered.
+	* The styled optimized sitemap now has its content centered.
 * **Improved:**
+	* TODO The plugin is now TODO% faster (PHP/JS/CSS/etc.).
 	* Images are now fetched faster from the content.
 	* The SEO Bar now parses the title item faster.
 	* Open Graph and Twitter titles are now fetched faster when no custom one is provided.
 	* Open Graph, Twitter, and meta titles are now regenerated faster.
 	* The canonical URL of the current page is now stored in memory, so it won't get fetched multiple times.
-	* TODO The robots-meta is now generated on-demand only, meaning sitemaps generate much faster.
+	* TODO The robots-meta is now generated on-demand only, meaning sitemaps generate much faster once more.
-		* TODO can we prevent sitemap post-cache invoking locally?
+		* TODO can we prevent sitemap post-meta-cache invoking locally?
 We can clear WP cache.
 			* Would this require a new memoization system?
 Could we not, at that point, better depend on wp_cache_*?
 	* The sitemap now displays more accessibly on mobile devices.
 	* Large sitemaps are now rendered more quickly by the browser.